 As Ben's mother is told that there are risks to circumcision, she covers her ears.
 The amputating physician tells her that complications from the operation are "very rare" and "knock on wood, we just don't see it."
 Untrue.
 A large number of infants who undergo circumcision surgery have post-op complications to one degree or another.
 And all have had the most sensitive, most erogenous, part of their penis removed forever.

 As Ben starts to cry, the physician quickly asks, "Do you have any questions?"
 "Nope," replies Ben's mother, and the tape is stopped while Ben is strapped to the circumstraint board.
 When the tape begins again, the physician is satisfied that Ben's arms and legs are tied down tightly and explains that you must make sure a baby is "well restrained."
-Even a newborn will kick and roll and claw in a desperate attempt to avert an knife attack on his body.
+Even a newborn will kick and roll and claw in a desperate attempt to avert a scalpel against his body.